entando/entando-docs/vuepress/docs/next/tutorials/getting-started/azure-install.md

 ## Prerequisites

 - Azure account
-   - Note: If you're using an Azure free account, you may need to upgrade your account to enable pay-as-you-go billing.
+   - **Note:** If you're using an Azure free account, you may need to upgrade your account to enable pay-as-you-go billing.
 The Azure free account default quota allows just 1-4 vCPU which is not sufficient for this tutorial.
 There may be a delay before the quotas are updated when you upgrade your account.
-- If you're not using Azure Cloud Shell, you'll also need:
-  - Azure command line tool
+- If you choose not to use the Azure Cloud Shell, you'll also need the Azure command line tool
-  - Helm 3 client

 ## Cluster Setup